 In addition to the establishment of the demonstration site at Balu Buru, we are working with Karajarri to establish their bush tucker and medicine garden at Punturrpunturr, and with Emama Nguda Aboriginal Corporation, in Derby, to establish a bush foods plantation to regenerate lands previously used for intensive agriculture.
 The methods for establishing these sites align with the savannah enrichment principles: to enhance or regenerate the bush and allow for the establishment of sustainable economic opportunities into the future.

-You can download a low-resolution here or printed copies are available for $15 with all proceeds going towards re-prints of Environs Kimberley publications.
-For a printed copy or further information please contact the Kimberley Community Seedbank.
+You can download a low-resolution here or printed copies are available from our shop for $15 with all proceeds going towards re-prints of Environs Kimberley publications.
+For further information please contact the Kimberley Community Seedbank.

 The Best practice guidelines for fruit collection of Terminalia ferdinandiana was produced in consultation with local fruit pickers, traditional owner groups and the WA Department of Biodiversity, Conservation and Attractions.
 It is an educational resource, supporting sustainable fruit collection, now and into the future.
 T. ferdinandiana is known as Kabiny, Madoor, Nyaminyari, Yaminyarri, Gabiny and Gubinge in local Aboriginal languages across the west Kimberley.
 The guidelines encourage care for the trees, the habitat they grow in and the people who harvest them.
 It includes information on getting permissions as well as a map showing the boundaries of land under native title, pastoral leases and conservation reserves in the west Kimberley.
 You can download a low-resolution copy here.